CDCgov/ixa/examples/network-hhmodel/README.md

 In `seir.rs`, a SEIR model is implemented with different betas by network edge type.
 Edge queries (`get_matching_edges`) allow us to identify the neighbors of the infected individuals and consider whether they become exposed.

 `loader.rs` reads in the `Household.csv` file and `parameters.rs` sets up global properties for the SEIR model.

+`incidence_report.rs` sets up a report with information on who became infected by whom during the simulation and saves the information to a csv in an `\output` folder.